hackbg/fadroma/packages/client/client.spec.ts.md

 # Fadroma Client Spec

+## API connections and transactions:

+3. User interacts with contract by obtaining an instance of the appropriate `Client` subclass from the authorized `Agent`.

 ```typescript
 import * as Testing from '../../TESTING.ts.md'
 import assert, { ok, equal, deepEqual, throws, rejects } from 'assert'
 ```

-## `Chain`: selecting a network

-Base layer for isomorphic contract clients.
+## Chain

 1. User selects chain by instantiating a `Chain` object.
-2. User authorizes agent by obtaining an `Agent` instance from the `Chain`.
-3. User interacts with contract by obtaining an instance of the appropriate `Client` subclass from the authorized `Agent`.

 ```typescript
 import { Chain } from '.'
 let chain: Chain
 ```

-* Chain config
+### Chain config

 ```typescript
 chain = new Chain('any', { url: 'example.com' })